scenariomartin/EnglishWords/words.md

 drunk id.adj.v prep.drink
-waterproof=water+proof 1 ,so you need to make sure the device has a waterproof seal. liter 1
+waterproof=water+proof 1 ,so you need to make sure the device has a waterproof seal. liter 1 nourish v [ˈnʌrɪʃ] ,the Chinese believe water nourishes the spirit and mind of people.
 /
 oversea overseas
 voyage  ,what happened on that fatal voyage.